-Is it selective eating disorder??
+Is this a selective eating disorder??

 Did any of your teenagers experience that?
 What helped?